-Dogs need some extra help to be kept cool in summer, and you as the owner need to be the one giving this to them.
+Do you know how to keep your dog cool in summer?
+Dogs need some extra help to keep cool in summer, and you as the owner need to be the one sorting this out for them.
 But don’t sweat, those nifty tech-heads and inventors out there have done it again with gadgets to make this easy.

 If you want to get some perspective on how your dog feels in summer, tape up all of your sweat holes, dress head to toe in fur and then with bare feet go running around on hot bitumen.
 Not very pleasant is it?